Parliamentary.ai

 Groups Affected

-• Individuals convicted of causing death by dangerous driving: They will face the possibility of a life sentence.
+• Individuals convicted of causing death by dangerous driving: They will face a potentially much longer prison sentence.

 Full Text